Tykhyy's Conjecture on finite mapping class group orbits: Introduction

-The last remaining case to prove Tykhyy's Conjecture in full generality concerns Zariski dense representations $\pi_1\Sigma\to\SL_2\C$ with finite order monodromy at each puncture of $\Sigma$.
-It turns out that such representations are Galois conjugate to DT representations if their corresponding mapping class group orbit is finite (Proposition~\ref{prop:Zd+non-pullback-implies-DT}).
-This means that we can conclude the proof of Theorem~\ref{intro:tykhyy} from Theorems~\ref{intro:tykhyy-DT} \&~\ref{intro:finite-orbit-n=6}.
+\cm{Some particular cases of the conjecture have been established already.
+We mentioned the classification of finite orbits by Lisovyy--Tykhyy for $4$-punctured spheres~\cite{LT}.
+Cousin--Moussard covered the case of representations with image in the group of upper triangular matrices~\cite[Theorem~2.3.4]{cousin-moussard}.
+Diarra proved that there cannot be any finite orbit of pullback type if $\Sigma$ has 7 punctures or more~\cite[Théorème~5.1]{diarra-pull-back}.
+More recently, Lam--Landesman--Litt proved Tykhyy's Conjecture for Zariski dense representations, under the assumption that at least one peripheral loop of $\Sigma$ is sent to an element of $\SL_2\C$ with infinite order~\cite[Corollary~1.1.8]{lll}.
+The new contributions of this note are the following.} \begin{enumerate} \item \cm{We settle the last remaining cases needed to prove Tykhyy's Conjecture in full generality; namely, Zariski dense representations $\pi_1\Sigma\to\SL_2\C$ with finite order monodromy at each puncture of $\Sigma$.
+It turns out that such representations are Galois conjugate to DT representations whenever the associated mapping class group orbits are finite (Proposition~\ref{prop:Zd+non-pullback-implies-DT}).
+This allows us to conclude the proof of Theorem~\ref{intro:tykhyy} from Theorems~\ref{intro:tykhyy-DT} \&~\ref{intro:finite-orbit-n=6}.}

+\item \cm{By reducing the remaining cases of Tykhyy's conjecture to DT representations and classifying all corresponding finite orbits, we also answer a recent question of Litt~\cite[Question~2.4.1]{litt} asking whether the classification obtained in~\cite{lll} can be completed without the infinite order assumption on peripheral monodromies.
+This yields an alternative formulation of the classification (Corollary~\ref{cor:litt-version}).} \end{enumerate}

-Independently and using different techniques, Deroin--Landesman--Litt--Tholozan have obtained a proof that Tykhyy’s Conjecture holds for a sufficiently large number of punctures on $\Sigma$~\cite{deroin-landesman-litt-tholozan}.
+\cm{We learned through personal communications that Deroin--Landesman--Litt--Tholozan have independently obtained a proof that Tykhyy's Conjecture holds for a sufficiently large number of punctures on $\Sigma$ using different techniques.}